CVE-2026-47759

 Remediation

-Proactive Monitoring: Review web server and application logs for anomalous POST requests or unexpected script execution patterns originating from the editor component.
+Proactive Monitoring: Monitor application logs for unusual script injections or unexpected client-side behavior originating from the rich text editor component.

-Compensating Controls: Implement a strict Content Security Policy (CSP) to restrict the execution of unauthorized scripts and sanitize all user-supplied input at the application layer.
+Compensating Controls: Implement a strict Content Security Policy (CSP) to restrict the execution of unauthorized scripts and use modern WAF rules to detect common XSS patterns.

 Exploitation status